geriess/gosearch/README.md

 # gosearch
-An OS search in text utility written in Go.
+An OS "search in text" utility written in Go.